 This is when a mind map comes in handy.

-Create a visual outline for your team and improve visibility on everything that needs thinking and planning by using a mind map as a checklist for your web development team.
+Create a visual outline for your virtual team and improve visibility on everything that needs thinking and planning by using a mind map as a checklist for your web development team.
 Here’s a mind map example for website management:

 Ideas pop into the minds of smart people.